- 1 Best Backpacking Backpacks

 The best backpacking backpack for the money, the TETON features bendable aluminum stays and padded shoulder straps which help keep loads distributed while adjustable hip, chest, shoulder, and torso segments ensure a tight and comfortable fit.
 It’s worth mentioning that the TETON Sports Scout 3400 is the best-selling backpack on Amazon, and hundreds of five-star reviews from satisfied customers can’t lie.
 It’s well made and includes most of the core features consumers look for in a pack.

 Notable features include a sleeping bag compartment, multi-directional compression straps, multiple compartments and pockets for easy organization, mesh storage pocket, integrated rainfly, and an interior pouch for water bladders.
+For some, this could replace the best carry on luggage.

 The shell is constructed out of 600D Diamond Ripstop – Gadget Review’s Durability Rating: A